openemail/openemail-docs-v1/docs/index.md

 Our administration **Web UI** is a fork of [Mailcow](https://mailcow.email/) project.
 We are deeply indebted to their excellent effort in making such a good consolidation of all complex backend  email tools into a single pane of **Web UI** by making it very easy for administrators to manage the system without using complex command line tools and configuration file editing.

-Inspired by the concept of [Mailcow](https://mailcow.email/) all backend application of **Openemail is running Docker Container** by making Openemail as a software that is ready deploy in your private or public cloud infrastructure by utilizing the benefit of agile and elastic cloud infrastructure of the modern day cloud computing.
+Inspired by the concept of [Mailcow](https://mailcow.email/) **all backend application of Openemail are running Docker Containers** by making Openemail as a software that is ready deploy in your private or public cloud infrastructure by utilizing the benefit of agile and elastic cloud infrastructure of the modern day cloud computing.

 **Openemail** has been designed to work as a highly scalable and agile software which you can use it to host from few mailboxes to millions of mailboxes which are required by services providers.